land007/docker_ubuntu-unity-novnc/README.md

 Visit http://127.0.0.1:6080/vnc.html in your browser,

 After booting, you can remotely display the following address.
 The password is 123456.
-This 123456 is the VNC connection 123456 and the ubuntu password.
+This password is the VNC connection and the ubuntu password.

 You can also use a random password as follows.